-Heuristics are applied whenever no collected statistics are available for a nonindexed column.
-Heuristics are rules of thumb to estimate the number of selected data rows.
-They are used in WHERE condition predicates and to join planning.
+Teradata Heuristics are utilized in cases where statistics for a non-indexed column are unavailable.
+They serve as rules of thumb for approximating the number of selected data rows and are employed in WHERE condition predicates and join planning.

-The optimizer can use collected summary statistics or collected primary index statistics to estimate table cardinality.
-Without collected statistics, the optimizer can still retrieve a random AMP sample to estimate table cardinality.
+The optimizer can estimate table cardinality using collected summary or primary index statistics.
+Without statistics, the optimizer can still obtain a random AMP sample for the same purpose.

-This post will analyze several queries and their estimates based on heuristics.
-Furthermore, we will learn how to replace heuristic estimations with more accurate ones; we want to avoid heuristic estimates, as they only provide inaccurate statistical information to the Teradata Optimizer.
+Teradata Optimizer’s estimations rely solely on table cardinality.
+In this post, we will examine multiple queries and their heuristic estimates.
+Additionally, we will explore superior methods to replace heuristic estimations with more precise alternatives.
+It is crucial to avoid relying on heuristic estimates as they may provide flawed statistical information to the Teradata Optimizer.

-Before we dive deeper into the details of heuristics, one important note:
+Before delving into the specifics of heuristics, an essential point to note:

-Don’t forget: The following information is related to nonindexed columns.
-Whenever we refer to the “number of rows selected” or a “percentage of rows selected,” the table row estimation is based on collected summary or index statistics or a random AMP sample.
-Remember, when we refer to table row counts, we mean the estimates, not actual numbers.
+Note that the information provided pertains specifically to nonindexed columns.
+When discussing the number of selected rows or the percentage of selected rows, the estimation of table rows is based on either collected summary or index statistics or a random AMP sample.
+It’s important to remember that when we refer to table row counts, we are referring to estimates rather than actual figures.

 Here is our test query: